ishwarii02/airline-reservation-system/README.md

   per flight, price doesn't get stored redundantly on `seat`.

 - **`flight_seat.status` (`AVAILABLE` / `LOCKED` / `BOOKED`) is the
-  single source of truth for "is this seat takeable right now".** It is also the row every booking attempt locks with `FOR UPDATE`.
+  single source of truth for "is this seat takeable right now."** It is also the row every booking attempt locks with `FOR UPDATE`.
 Putting the mutable, contended state on its own narrow row (rather than, say, deriving availability by scanning `booking_seat`) is what makes